ten3roberts/flax/README.md

 ## Motivation

-During development of a game in school I used the hecs ECS.
+During development of a game in school I used the `hecs` ECS.
 It is an awesome library, and the author [Ralith](https://github.com/Ralith) has been awesome in bringing some pull requests in.

-Despite this, I often made subtle bugs with *similar*.
+Despite this, I often made subtle bugs with *similar* types.
 The game engine was cluttered with gigantic newtypes for `Velocity`, `Position` with many deref coercions in order to coexist.